-The permissible flange loading is dependent on a number of factors such as dimensions, flange rating, pressure, temperature, material, pump configuration etc.
+The permissible flange loading is dependent on a number of factors such as dimensions, flange rating, pressure, temperature, material, pump configuration, etc. The recommendations contained in the section on pipework connections should be followed to eliminate these loads.

 When requested the permissible flange loading will have been supplied separately to the purchaser and should be obtained and retained with this manual.
 If in doubt contact Flowserve for information.